apache/hawq-docs/pxf/JsonPXF.md

 ## Prerequisites<a id="jsonplugprereq"></a>

-Before working with JSON file data using HAWQ and PXF, ensure:
+Before working with JSON file data using HAWQ and PXF, ensure that:

 -   The PXF HDFS plug-in is installed on all cluster nodes.
 -   The PXF JSON plug-in is installed on all cluster nodes.